Raja-s-k/automate-the-boring-stuff/chapter-03/practice_questions.md

 **1)**
-→Functions makes our code neat and tidy\
+→&nbsp;Functions makes our code neat and tidy\
-&ensp;&ensp;→It also makes the code easier to debug.
+&ensp;&ensp;→&nbsp;It also makes the code easier to debug.

 **2)**
 When the function is called.